Vic Moore

-Victor Moore (born August 23, 1943) holds a 10th Degree Black Belt in Karate and was one of the late Robert Trias' Chief instructors of the Shuri-ryū Karate system.
+Victor Moore (born August 23, 1943) is an American martial artist who holds a 10th Degree Black Belt in Karate and was one of the late Robert Trias' Chief instructors of the Shuri-ryū Karate system.
 Moore was one of the first ten original members of the Trias International Society and also studied and trained with William J. Dometrich in the style of Chito-ryu.
 Moore has studied martial arts for over 50 years, and is a four-time world karate champion.

 History

 Moore began to travel with a handful of his students to several tournaments as far away as Canada.
 He later ventured out opening karate schools throughout the Cincinnati area and began traveling the Midwest and East coast.
 Being successful in competition, he meets the father of American Karate Robert A. Trias.
 Robert Trias with his skills and ability took Moore under his wings.
 He continued to train with Trias at various tournaments and seminars, learning the Kenpo and Goju-Ryu styles of Karate, Moore traveled many times to the USKA headquarters in Phoenix, Arizona where he had received rank up through his Masters level while in the USKA.
 Trias taught many style, but his main style was Shuri-Ryu.
 While Moore spent time in the USKA, Maung Gyi took him under his wings, taking him as a personal student.
 Gyi taught him Bando, stick fighting, and all the various weapons too numerous to name.
 Gyi was also Moore's kickboxing instructor, teaching Moore all the moves of thai boxing.
 Later, Vic Moore and Joe Lewis introduced kickboxing to America on the Merv Griffin TV show in 1973.
 Moore and Joe Lewis were the first to introduce kickboxing on national TV and were some of the first professional kickboxers in the United States.
 Jim Harrison defeated Moore in the first kickboxing tournament in the United States.
 Law Officer's get their first training manual by Harold Long of Tennessee and Victor Moore of Ohio and Hulon Willis of Virginia by order of Robert A. Trias of Arizona.

 Vic Moore gives seminar's all over the US and lives in Lumberton, NC where he teaches privately from his home.